CLARIAH/virtuoso-quad-log/DEPLOY.md

 **MOVE_RESOURCES** - Move the zipped resources from RESOURCE_DIR to PUBLISH_DIR or simply
 delete them from RESOURCE_DIR.
-Only rdf-patch files that are packaged into `part_xxxxx.zip` files are effected.
+Only rdf-patch files that are packaged into `part_xxxxx.zip` files are affected.
 Rdf-patch files that are provisionally packaged in the `zip_end_xxxxx.zip` file will remain in RESOURCE_DIR.
 Possible values: `y|n`.
 Default value is `n`.